Ukraine, pro-Russia separatists carry out landmark prisoner exchange | DW | 29.12.2019

 The all-for-all prisoner exchange has been seen as a sign of the gradual thaw between Moscow and Kyiv after Russia annexed Crimea in 2014 and the years-long conflict in eastern Ukraine that killed some 13,000 people.

-On Saturday, Ukraine President Zelenskiy said there "should be an exchange tomorrow."

-"We are all waiting for this," the Ukrainian leader said.
+"We are all waiting for this," the Ukrainian leader said on Saturday.
 He described the exchange as "the most difficult task this year."

 The last prisoner swap between Ukrainian officials and the separatists took place in December 2017.
 Russia and Ukraine exchanged 35 prisoners each in September 2019 in a move that required a great deal of negotiation.